dereuromark/cakephp-tinyauth/docs/README.md

 ## Roles

-You need to define some roles for Authorize to work, for example:
+You need to define some roles for TinyAuth to work, for example:

 ```php
 // config/app_custom.php